Geekdude/reorder/README.md

     with a numerical naming scheme.
 Run the program and provide a directory with the numbered files/directories.
 A text buffer will be opened with the current files/directories in the folder using the editor specified by the EDITOR environment variable.
-If EDITOR is not set, vim will be used by default.
+If EDITOR is not set, Vim will be used by default.
     Reorder, rename, add, or delete files in the buffer.
-Do not change the numbered part of the file/directory name, these numbers will be recalculated and are used to match renamed files/directories.
+Do not change the numbered part of the file/directory name; these numbers will be recalculated and are used to match renamed files/directories.
 Save and exit the editor.
     Then the program with perform the operations to the files/directories in the directory.
 To cancel the operation, save an empty buffer.